vmalhotra7/Snyk-testing/README.md

 # Snyk-testing
-Testing snyk as a DevSec tool for CI/CD workflos
+Testing snyk as a DevSec tool for CI/CD workflows